csoren/nuxt-bios/README.md

 # About
 This repository contains scripts, patches and build recipes for building a custom BIOS for the Monotech NuXT modern PC XT compatible system.

-It aggregates the [Micro 8088 BIOS](https://github.com/skiselev/8088_bios), [XT-IDE Universal BIOS](https://www.xtideuniversalbios.org/), [GLaBIOS](https://github.com/640-KB/GLaBIOS), [GLaTICK](https://github.com/640-KB/GLaTICK) and [Multi-Floppy](https://github.com/skiselev/floppy_bios) in order to build a hybrid BIOS consisting of two separate BIOS implementations - the first half is a Micro 8088 BIOS + XT-IDE, the second half is GLaBIOS, GLaTICK, Multi-Floppy and XT-IDE which provides the same functionality albeit in a different way.
-The user may then switch between these two by the use of DIP switch 4 on the NuXT motherboard.
+It aggregates the [Micro 8088 BIOS](https://github.com/skiselev/8088_bios), [XT-IDE Universal BIOS](https://www.xtideuniversalbios.org/), [GLaBIOS](https://github.com/640-KB/GLaBIOS), [GLaTICK](https://github.com/640-KB/GLaTICK) and [Multi-Floppy](https://github.com/skiselev/floppy_bios) in order to build a hybrid BIOS consisting of two separate BIOS implementations.

+The hybrid BIOS is a 128 KiB image suitable for flashing onto the BIOS EEPROM.
+The user may select one of the two BIOS'es before booting the machine by the use of DIP switch 4 on the NuXT motherboard.

+The first BIOS is active when the switch is OFF, it consists of the Micro 8088 BIOS + XT-IDE for booting the CF Card.
+The Micro 8088 BIOS supports RTC and all types of floppy drives out of the box.

+The second BIOS is active when the switch is ON, this BIOS is based on GLaBIOS.
+GLaBIOS relies on option ROM's to provide certain functionality, so this half includes GLaTICK (for RTC support), Multi-Floppy (for supporting drives other than 360 KiB) and XT-IDE (for booting from CF Card).
+This is essentially the same functionality albeit in a different way.

 # Prequisites